As a 60-something female, Kate Swanson is well aware of the challenges facing women throughout their life in health, beauty, and fashion.

-The first time I tried on my NYDJ jeans, I was disappointed - yes, they flattened my middle, but my thighs looked as thunder-y as ever.
-But a month later, I had to rethink - because every time I wore my NYDJ's, people said things like, "Hey!
-You've lost weight!" or "Those jeans look great, where did you get them?".
+The first time I tried on my NYDJ jeans, I was disappointed.
+Yes, they flattened my middle, but my thighs looked as thundery as ever.
+Yet, every time I wore the jeans I received complaints like, "Hey!
+You've lost weight!" or, "Those jeans look great, where did you get them?".

-They're well-made in quality fabric, so two whole years later, they're still my "smart" jeans - I've never had a pair stay looking so good for so long!
+They're well made in quality fabric, so two whole years later, they're still my "smart" jeans.
+I've never had a pair stay looking so good for so long!
 And they're definitely the most comfortable jeans I've worn in years.

-But let's look in more detail at what they can and can't do - that way if you're going to buy a pair, you'll have more realistic expectations than I did!
+But let's look in more detail at what they can and can't do.
+That way, if you're going to buy a pair, you'll have more realistic expectations than I did!

 NYDJ jeans say they'll banish your muffin top.
 There's no magic in that—NYDJ's are not low rise.
 Any waist-high jeans will prevent overflow, as anyone will know who grew up in the days when all skirts and pants sat on the waist.
 In those days, we didn't even know what a muffin top was!

 A muffin top happens when fat on the tummy and hips is squidged upwards by a tight fastening at hip level.
 Raise the fastening to your real waist, where you carry less fat, and there's no overflow (or at least it's a heck of a lot smaller).

 Of course, the downside is that if you don't like the high-waisted look, you may be reluctant to tuck a shirt into your NYDJ's.
-Personally, I wear most of tops tucked out so it hasn't been an issue.
+Personally, I wear most of tops tucked out, so it hasn't been an issue.

 Mind you, I think they've missed an opportunity.
-Why not make a style that's really high-waisted, i.e. coming right up over the ribs like a pair of Spanx?
+Why not make a style that's really high-waisted, i.e., coming right up over the ribs like a pair of Spanx?
 That would be a boon for women who carry fat higher in the waist and would give a really svelte look.

-These are called Tummy Tuck jeans for a reason!
+These are called tummy tuck jeans for a reason!
 The front of the jeans is very firm and definitely makes you feel pulled in.
 Obviously, that's part of the reason they come up to the waist, so they can cover the whole stomach.

-Once again, I can 't help wishing they had a style that's really high-waisted, because I'm sure I'm not the only menopausal woman whose belly fat is sneaking up on to her ribs...
+Once again, I can 't help wishing they had a style that's really high-waisted, because I'm sure I'm not the only menopausal woman whose belly fat is sneaking up on to her ribs.